Three-flavor Collective Neutrino Oscillations on D-Wave's {\tt Advantage} Quantum Annealer: Introduction

 Collective neutrino oscillations are a highly nonlinear many-body problem \cite{fuller_resonant_1987, notzold_neutrino_1988, sigl_general_1993}.
-One commonly-used method for many-body problems like this one is mean-field theory, which treats all but the observed neutrino as a single-valued background interacting with said neutrino \cite{qian_neutrino-neutrino_1995}.
-This approach is effective in achieving a linear scaling of computational resources with system size.
+One commonly-used method for highly nonlinear many-body problems is mean-field theory, which treats all but the observed neutrino as a single-valued background interacting with said neutrino \cite{qian_neutrino-neutrino_1995}.
+This approach is effective in achieving a linear scaling of computational resources with the number of modes in the neutrino-state-space considered in the simulation.
+This is typically sufficient for studies at the astrophysical scale to take place.
 However, it is unable to simulate quantum entanglement and incoherent scattering.
 Whether this fact invalidates the use of mean-field theory in macroscopic neutrino systems is still an unanswered question \cite{shalgar2023evidence}.